Different Types of Cleaning Procedures in Hotel Housekeeping

 What is the process of Manual Polishing?

-Always use the polish appropriate for a particular surface.
-For example use proprietary polishes for metals like Brasso, Silver, & so on- should be used on these surfaces.
+- Always use the polish appropriate for a particular surface.
+For example proprietary polishes for metals like Brasso, Silver, & so on- should be used on these surfaces.

 What are the Equipment & agents required for Manual Polishing?

-- Use proprietary polish for each type of floor or surface, clean cotton rags.
+- Use proprietary polish for each type of floor or surface, and clean cotton rags.

 What is the process of Spot Cleaning?

-Just the area where the stain discolours the surface is treated & cleaned in the process of spot cleaning.
+- Just the area where the stain discolors the surface is treated & cleaned in the process of spot cleaning.

 What are the Equipment & agents required for Spot Cleaning?